codefiesta/OAuthKit/Sources/OAuthKit/OAuthKit.docc/SampleCode.md

-# OAuthKit Sample: Integrating OAuthKit into an App
+# OAuthSample: Integrating OAuthKit into an App

 Integrate OAuthKit into a multiplatform app with support for iOS, macOS, tvOS, visionOS, and watchOS.